 This program is open to all undergraduate students.
 Students must be fully admitted and in good academic standing, and must enroll for full-time course load in Nanjing (minimum of 12 credits).

 Any institutional aid (NYIT scholarships) students currently receive may be applied to the cost of this program; federal and state financial aid is currently not applicable.
+IN addition, generous Semester at Nanjign Awards are available to qualified students!
 Students who require additional financial assistance may wish to apply for private or alternative loans.
-For more information, please contact the Center for Global Exchange at email@example.com or 212.261.1517.
+For more information, please contact the Center for Global Exchange at firstname.lastname@example.org or 212.261.1517.

 NYIT-Nanjing is the first U.S. undergraduate campus in China.
 The campus opened in 2007, with undergraduate programs in computer science, communication arts, and electrical and computer engineering in Nanjing, the bustling capital of Jiangsu Province, 186 miles west of Shanghai.
 Learn more about NYIT-Nanjing.